CoinStacker-1337/Gaming-HWID-Spoofer/README.md

 **Tips for Safe and Effective Spoofing**

+After each computer restart its advised run spoofer again (TEMP SPOOF).
+The spoofer only needs to be started once before the next PC reboot.
+Spoofer does not remove the ban from your account, it removes the ban from your PC for the duration of Spoofer Some games have their own HWID ban system (EFT, PUBG, FORTNITE and mores) which is why you are sometimes required to use cleaner(s) and more options on the spoofer

 **Regular Updates:** Keep your spoofer updated with the latest version to ensure it remains effective against new anti-cheat measures.

 **Stealthy Settings:** Use the spoofer settings that best mimic natural hardware configurations to avoid detection.